Kshemaka1/Jayden-s-475-Crew/README.md

 #### Bar Plot of Significant Results
 1. **Prepare Data**:
-   - Convert taxonomy data to a dataframe, join with the significant results, and sort based on log2 fold change.
+   - Convert taxonomy data to a data frame, join with the significant results, and sort based on log2 fold change.
    - Clean the dataset by filtering out entries with undefined genus names.
 2. **Create Bar Plot**:
    - Generate a bar plot representing the log2 fold change of significant ASVs categorized by genus.